gpaddis/magento1-docker-phpunit/README.md

 # PHPUnit & Magento 1: Docker Tests Container

 ## Setup
-1. Clone the repository anywhere on your disk and run `./setup.sh`.
+Clone the repository anywhere on your disk and run `./setup.sh`.
+The setup script will link the script `phpunit-magento` in your /usr/local/bin directory.

-2. **Symlink** the script phpunit-magento in a directory present in your path, so that you have it globally available on your system.
+## Usage
+Run `phpunit-magento` inside a module directory: the command will run the test suite for your module inside the container.
+You can optionally pass the name of a test class or method as a parameter to filter the test execution.